Last updated: 2020-08-24

 - Buyer is unresponsive for 14 calendar days after the shipment is verified and does not help facilitate shipment release to the Seller.

 It is not acceptable to implement an automatic standard cancellation charge.
 All cancellation costs must be in line with actual fees incurred by the Seller, and only following pickup.
 Proof of charges must be given.

 Any cancellation by Seller or failure to execute the Shipment other than for these reasons shall be a breach of contract between Seller and Buyer.
 In such a case, the Seller may be liable to the Buyer for any losses incurred, such as alternate transportation costs, excluding consequential damages to any party.
 In such cases and in any case of lack of execution of a Shipment, Buyer shall be entitled to transfer the Shipment to a different Seller in addition to seeking remedies for the breach.

 In order to maintain a fair and honest platform, Freightos retains the right to remove Sellers or take any other necessary measures against Sellers that, in Freightos sole discretion, abuse this Cancellation Policy.

 - Include the shipment number and the word “Cancellation” in the subject line.

-- Please specify which of the three acceptable reasons is the cause of cancellation and include a written explanation and details, including whether there are any charges that have to be paid and supporting documentation.
+- Please specify which of the three acceptable reasons is the cause of cancellation, or whether the cancellation request is coming from the Buyer, and include a written explanation and details, including whether there are any charges that have to be paid and supporting documentation.

 When a cancellation takes place in accordance with this SOP, Freightos will cancel the Shipment in all necessary systems and notify the Seller and Buyer of the cancellation.